Easy Amish Cinnamon Bread (Without a Starter)

 Note: This post may contain affiliate links for your convenience.
 If you make a purchase, this site may receive a small commission at no additional cost to you.
 You can read my full disclosure policy here.

-I can recall my mother being gifted loaves of sweet cinnamon swirl bread along with a bag of starter from friends at church.
+I remember my mother being gifted loaves of the sweet cinnamon swirl bread along with a gallon zip-top bag of starter from friends at church.

-We would feed the starter for days, make a loaf or two of Amish cinnamon bread and pass the bread and some of the starter along to someone else.
+We would feed the starter for days, then make the Amish cinnamon bread and pass some of the starter along to someone else.

-Amish cinnamon loaf, sometimes called snickerdoodle bread, is pretty spectacular.
+And I have to say, Amish cinnamon loaf, also sometimes called snickerdoodle bread, is pretty spectacular.
+I can see why it was so popular!

 It’s moist, tender and perfectly sweet with just a hint of tang.
-It’s everything a quick bread should be–only the version from my childhood wasn’t very quick, with all that starter feeding.
+It’s everything a quick bread should be–only the version from my childhood wasn’t very quick, due to all the starter feeding that was required.

 You might be surprised to know you can make Amish friendship bread without a starter, and, boy, am I thankful!
-This recipe leaves behind the yeast and the days of feeding and mixing a starter in favor of a few pantry ingredients.
+This recipe leaves behind the days of feeding and mixing a starter in favor of a few pantry ingredients.

-The flavor of this Amish cinnamon bread is just as delightful without all the work.
-It makes a lovely gift, too!
+The flavor of this Amish cinnamon bread is just as delightful, but without all the work and waiting.
+It freezes well and makes a lovely gift, too!

 More Delicious Quickbreads: